muhammedakyuzlu/ssd_mobilenet_tflite_orj/README.md

-you need opencv and tensorflow libs to build this project the tensorflow could be a subdirectory like they suggest in there website or just point to the includes
+you need opencv and tensorflow lite libs to build this project the tensorflow could be a subdirectory like they suggest in there website or just point to the includes

 The tree structure of directory: